-A. REPLACEMENT PROPERTY: ASSESSOR'S PARCEL NUMBER PROPERTY ADDRESS CITY DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION B. ORIGINAL (FORMER) PROPERTY: ASSESSOR'S PARCEL NUMBER DATE OF DISASTER PROPERTY ADDRESS CITY Was there any new construction to the original property between the date of the last tax bill(s) and the date of disaster?
-Yes No If Yes, please explain:
+A. REPLACEMENT PROPERTY:

+ASSESSOR'S PARCEL NUMBER

+PROPERTY ADDRESS CITY

+DATE OF PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

+DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

+B. ORIGINAL (FORMER) PROPERTY:

+PROPERTY ADDRESS Was there any new construction to the original property between the date of the lf Yes , please explain: DATE OF DISASTER CITY e last tax bill(s) and the date of disaster?
+Yes No

+ii 1es, piease expiairi.

+US

+-

 C. CLAIMANT INFORMATION

 NAME OF CLAIMANT

-I certify (or declare) under penalty of perjury under the laws of the State of California that the foregoing, and all information hereon, is true, correct, and complete to the best of my knowledge and belief.
+I certify (or declare) under penalty of perjury under the laws of the State hereon, is true, correct, and complete to the best of my knowledge and

 SIGNATURE OF CLAIMANT DATE

-MAILING ADDRESS DAYTIME PHONE NUMBER ()
+MAILING ADDRESS DAYTIME PHONE NUMBER

 CITY, STATE, ZIP E-MAIL ADDRESS